Absolute Power (comics): Critical reception

 According to Comicscored.com, the Absolute Power four-issue limited series received a "Very Good" rating, with a Comicscore Index of 84 based on 82 ratings from critics.
 The Absolute Power: Task Force VII seven-issue limited series received a "Good" rating, with a Comicscore Index of 71 based on 74 ratings from critics.
 The Absolute Power: Origins three-issue limited series received a "Good" rating, with a Comicscore Index of 77 based on 24 ratings from critics.

 According to Comicbook Roundup, Absolute Power received an average rating of 7.8 out of 10 based on 222 reviews.

 Future

 Absolute Power concluded the Dawn of DC initiative, giving birth to the DC All In initiative, which was overseen by Joshua Williamson and Scott Snyder, and began in October 2024.
-Snyder said that All In will not consist of any reboots or relaunches to current titles.
+Snyder said that All In would not consist of any reboots or relaunches to current titles.